neurospin/champollion_pipeline/README.md

 python3 multi_pipelines -d $DATA
 ```

-It will last 15-30 mibutes.
+It will last 15-30 minutes.
 To check that everything went smoothly, you can print the subfolders of the crop folder:

 ```bash
 ls $PATH_TO_DEEP_FOLDING_DATASETS/$DATA/crops/2mm